bsmith20681/history-facts/public_html/notes.md

 ### Refactor 2: why you should use **DIR**

 I was using require(partials/nav.php).
 When I moved the view into another directory all of a sudden require(./partials/nav.php) doesn't work.
-This is because of how php resolves paths.
+Still not 100% why, but it seems is because of how php resolves paths.
 It wants the absolute path when going up a directory.

+### Refactor 3: separating the controller functions into separate files under the facts controller

+Right now I have factController.php, FactViewController.php, and IndexController.php.
+This is pretty hard to read, since there are multiple requests in each one.
+I will eventually put everything into one controller file, but to keep things simple I just separated it all into different files then updated the router for each route.Next, I'll need to update the route to include the request type.

-## What is namespace and why use it?
+### What is namespace and why use it?

+### What is a service container?